9.10. Restorative Justice

 Restorative Justice Success

-For over a quarter century, restorative justice has been demonstrated to show positive outcomes in accountability of harm, and satisfaction in the restorative justice process for both offenders and victims.
+For over a quarter century, restorative justice has been demonstrated to show positive outcomes in accountability of harm and satisfaction in the restorative justice process for both offenders and victims.
 This is true for adult offenders, as well as juveniles, who go through the restorative justice process.
-Recently, there have been questions whether there is a cognitive change that occurs in the thought process of the individuals completing a restorative justice program.
-There is a growing body of research that demonstrates that change in cognitive distortions that may occur through successful completion of restorative justice conferencing (RJC).
+Recently, there have been questions about whether there is a cognitive change that occurs in the thought process of the individuals completing a restorative justice program.
+There is a growing body of research that demonstrates that change in cognitive distortions may occur through the successful completion of restorative justice conferencing (RJC).
 This will be an area of increasing interest for practitioners, as restorative justice continues to be included in the toolkit of actions within community justice and community corrections.

 License